-The inherent problem with supply chains, however, is they are at best disjointed, and at worst disorganized and unaccountable: different companies with different internal politics, different systems, and different expectations for other companies alongside them, above them, or below them in the supply chain makes supply chain dynamics extremely different to manage, especially considering that the subject of supply chain management system interoperability is—in 2017—a solely academic pursuit.
+The inherent problem with supply chains, however, is they are at best disjointed, and at worst disorganized and unaccountable: different companies with different internal politics, different systems, and different expectations for other companies alongside them, above them, or below them in the supply chain makes supply chain dynamics extremely different to manage, especially considering that the subject of supply chain management system interoperability is—thus far—a solely academic pursuit.

 Worse, the advent of big data, the proliferation of information technology, and digitization of operations throughout all industries has introduced a steep learning curve for even experienced supply chain workers, making the whole proposition even more difficult.
 In supply chains, the main issue are asset monitoring and traceability—if a supply chain cannot adequately monitor its assets or trace phase progress and asset delivery, it is unaccountable and less likely to get products to market on time and at high quality.